awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-long-code.md

 You've registered a long code and updated your settings in the Amazon Pinpoint console\.
 Now you can use Amazon Pinpoint to send SMS messages with your long code as the origination number\.

-To engage an audience segment with an SMS campaign, see [Engage Your Audience with Messaging Campaigns](welcome.md#welcome-campaigns)\.
+To engage an audience segment with an SMS campaign, see [Amazon Pinpoint Campaigns](campaigns.md)\.

 To send an SMS message directly to a limited audience without creating a campaign, see [Direct Messages with Amazon Pinpoint](messages.md)\.